-Chevron is proud to partner with the Fresno Football Club and Open Goal Project to launch the Chevron Soccer Academy.
-The Academy strives to create accessible soccer opportunities for Fresno County’s youth.
-It’s Chevron’s goal to provide the proper resources, knowledge and support system for players to learn and grow.
-As part of the Fresno County community for over a century, Chevron is committed to building lasting partnerships that help communities thrive on & off the pitch.
+Chevron has proudly partnered with Open Goal Project to launch the Chevron Soccer Academy.
+The Academy strives to create accessible soccer opportunities for youth and to provide the proper resources, knowledge and support system for players to learn and grow.
+As an integral part of the community for over a century, Chevron is committed to building lasting partnerships that help Californians thrive both on and off the pitch.

 On Saturday, October 6, Chevron Soccer Academy hosted its first-ever tournament.
 Approximately 150 boys and girls from Coalinga-Huron Unified, Firebaugh, Mendota and Fresno had the opportunity to compete in a round-robin format, coached by current Fresno FC and Fresno FC Ladies players.

 The teams were comprised of players from different communities, encouraging participants to step out of their comfort zones and get to know one another.
 Throughout the day, coaches emphasized intangibles that translate beyond the soccer field, such as hard work, sportsmanship and teamwork.
 This message was reinforced by Lynn Williams, a Fresno native, current NWSL Champion and US Women’s National Team player, who shared her story with the group.